Originally a nineteenth century mill, the four floor Phoenix South West Building has been transformed into DHEZ.

 Our Tech House/Living Lab facility offers digital health capabilities that are unique in the UK.

-It is a two bedroom house built within the Phoenix Building containing advanced sensor technology designed to monitor and capture data on movement and daily living activities.
-It's a perfect place to test digital health prototypes in a 'real life' environment, and deliver a more engaging learning experience for students.
+It is a two bedroom house built within the Phoenix South West Building.
+It's a perfect place to test digital health prototypes in a 'real life' environment for industry or the health sector.
+It can also deliver a more engaging learning experience for students.

 At the core of the Phoenix Building is a large public exhibition space.
 Research and educational exhibitions and events on topics related to long-term health conditions are run here throughout the year, and are open to the general public.